 - Per-bucket independence: tracked per

-(substrate × vertical × pattern × source) independently.
+(substrate × vertical × pattern × source)independently.

 Honest GA disclosure.
 At GA the gate code is live and the bucket telemetry populates from the first arena epoch.
-The mutation-phase first-activation will be reported on /trust/advisories when it happens; the page does not claim mutation phase is currently active in production.
+The mutation-phase first-activation will be reported on

-This is the load-bearing honesty principle.
+If at GA the network is genuinely calm, the thermometer says calm, the advisory list shows the synthetic seed post-mortem, the IoC feed is empty.
+That’s not a stub — that’s the system telling the truth.This is the load-bearing honesty principle.
 AEGIS surfaces never fabricate activity to look impressive.
 The threat thermometer, the IoC feed, and the advisory list reflect actual operational state.
 When the network is calm, the surfaces show calm.
-When AEGIS publishes a real advisory, it carries synthetic: false — and customers can rely on that field.
+When AEGIS publishes a real advisory, it carries

 The five GA-seeded synthetic Managed Rules are sourced from real production detection content meeting platform-scope + hit-count + low-FP-history + tier-3 bars, then promoted through the full signed pipeline.
 Customers see live network protection on Day 1; what they do not see is fabricated incident telemetry.